sjsyrek/deckset-tutorial/README.md

 # Deckset Tutorial
 ## How to use Markdown to make beautiful presentations

 Open this file in your [favorite text editor](http://www.vim.org/) and in the [Deckset](http://www.decksetapp.com/) application.
 I recommend that you view the tutorial using the Plain Jane theme to start with, as not all themes support all styling options.
 You can switch back and forth between editor and app to see how the Markdown is converted into slides, making experimental adjustments as you see fit.
+Or, if you tell Deckset which editor you like to use, it will provide a picture-in-picture window for you (GUI editors only).
 Enjoy.

+^ Note: if you are viewing this file on GitHub, everything after this point will look weird.

 ---